-Aidan Smith - a Boy Scout in BSA Troop 1103 who lives in the Settlement is participating in a fund raising program called Flags Across America It is a great program where you fly an American Flag in front of your house during seven U.S. holidays.
-The flag is 3 foot by 5-foot and mounted on a 10-foot pole.
-For a yearly subscription of $35 he will personally install, put up, take down, and store the flag for you.
-He takes care of everything and you get to enjoy the flag proudly displayed.
+Flags Across America It is a great program where you can have an American Flag flown in front of your house during seven U.S. holidays.
+The flag is 3-foot by 5-foot mounted on a 10-foot pole.
+For a yearly subscription of $35 flags will be installed, put up, taken down, and stored for you between holidays.
+Everything is taken care of and you get to enjoy and proudly display the flag.
 All proceeds go directly to scouting and support its purpose of preparing young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
-If you are interested in participating in the program, please e-mail him at Kenneth.firstname.lastname@example.org.

-A reminder that posting of notices such as those advertising garage sales or lost or found pets etc. is not permitted on street signs, stop signs or streetlamps.
-These signs detract from the aesthetics of our subdivision and moreover they are in violation of Texas law.
-Any signs found posted illegally may be removed and you may also receive a citation.
-If you need to put up a sign, make sure that you put it on its own stake or frame and respect resident property rights.
-Any resident who observes illegally posted signs on traffic signs or street lights is encouraged to remove them.
+As we have a lot of new residents many may be unfamiliar with some of the practices which contribute to maintaining the ambiance of our neighborhood.
+So perhaps a reminder may be in order that the posting of notices such as those advertising garage sales or lost or found pets etc. is not permitted on street signs, stop signs or streetlamps.
+As well as often leaving the remains of tape and other residue on these signs, these notices detract from the aesthetics of our subdivision and moreover they are in violation of Texas law.
+Any signs found posted illegally may be removed and you could also receive a citation!
+If you need to put up a sign, please make sure that you put it on its own stake or frame and respect resident property rights.
+Any resident who observes illegally posted notices on traffic signs or street lights is encouraged to remove them.

 the prestigious Katy community